OpenSAGE/opensage.github.io/posts/roads_how_boring/part_7_rendering_crossings.md

 ![Node positions in the crossing textures](./crossing_texture.png)

-Next time, we'll solve the other two problems (figuring out the texture coordinates calculating the start positions of the adjacent road segments A-G).
+[Next time](/blog/roads-how-boring-part-8-rendering-crossings-continued), we'll solve the other two problems (figuring out the texture coordinates and calculating the start positions of the adjacent road segments A-M).